arnaldpuy/uncertainy_irrigation_modelling/README.md

 This repository contains the data and files produced in this study.
 The file with ''current'' compiles studies whose water estimates are either historical or current.
-The file with ```projected'' include studies which project water-related variables into the future.
+The file with ```projected'' include studies with water-related variables projected into the future.

 * `references_current.xlsx`